 People trust real customer voices way more than polished brand messaging.
 In fact, 90% of consumers say UGC is more trustworthy than traditional advertising, and 92% trust word‑of‑mouth or UGC over brand channels.
 That genuine vibe resonates because it doesn’t feel like a sales pitch.

 Social platforms reward authenticity, and that’s exactly what consumer-generated content delivers.
-CGC-based ads get up to 4x higher click-through rates and 50% lower CPC compared to brand-created content.
-When you mix consumer posts with branded campaigns, engagement jumps, studies show a 28% increase.
+CGC-based ads get higher click-through rates and a 50% lower CPC compared to brand-created content.
+When you mix consumer posts with branded marketing campaigns, engagement jumps, studies show a 28% increase.

 Using consumer-generated content is also cost-effective.
 Instead of bringing on a full-time content producer (which can cost around $72,000 a year), you can lean on content your customers are already sharing.

-On top of that, CGC-based campaigns often lead to 29% higher web conversions, which means you’re getting strong results without a big spend.
+On top of that, inBeat Agency's research found that CGC-based campaigns often lead to 29% higher web conversions, which means you’re getting strong results without a big spend.
 It’s a practical way to stretch your marketing budget while keeping things authentic.

 Consumer-generated reviews, blog posts, and social captions naturally embed long-tail keywords your SEO loves.
 In fact, about 25% of top search results for big brands link to UGC.
 Plus, this kind of content actually influences buying behavior, 79% of shoppers say UGC has a big impact on what they decide to purchase.